RIKEN-RCCS/lens3/v2/doc/user-guide.md

 - It has a choice of a backend, rclone in addition to MinIO.
 Note that the current implementation of rclone as rclone-serve-s3 has problems (rclone v1.66.0).
-- Checking access keys is done by Lens3.  v1.3 passed requests to a backend unchecked.
+- Checking access keys is done in Lens3.  v1.3 passed requests to a backend unchecked.
 - Records in the keyval-db are not compatible to v1.3.
 All records are now in json.
-The keyval-db is Valkey.
+The keyval-db is changed to Valkey.
-- Commands to add/delete buckets in backends are invoked by a Multiplexer.
-It means it is reverted to v1.1.
+- Commands to add/delete buckets in backends are invoked by Multiplexer.
+It means it reverted to v1.1.

 ## Changes from v1.2.1 to v1.3.1

 - MinIO version is fixed to use the legacy "fs"-mode (it is quite old).
-In a recent development of erasure-coding, MinIO uses chunked files in its storage, which would not be suitable for exporting existing files.
+In a recent development of MinIO for erasure-coding, MinIO uses chunked files in its storage.
+It is not suitable for exporting existing files.

 ## Changes from v1.1.1 to v1.2.1